GSA/cf-backup-manager/README.md

 ## Tests

-The `bats` test framework is used to perform unit testing of inidividual backup/restore aspects.
+The `bats` test framework is used to perform unit testing of individual backup/restore aspects.
 The tests are located in the `test/` subdirectory.
 To run the tests,

 ```